 Artistic Director, Le Foyer des Artistes

-- 12 successful soloists will be preselected and announced in November 2022.
-They will be invited to St Columb’s Hall in Derry City, 2-3 February 2023, to present a 30 minute recital from a prepared 45 minute programme of their own choice for an international jury.
+- 12 successful soloists will be preselected and announced in November 2023.
+They will be invited to St Columb’s Hall in Derry, 2-3 February 2023, to present a 30 minute recital from a prepared 45 minute programme of their own choice for an international jury.

-- 3 applicants will be chosen by the jury to perform a 30 minute recital, from the same prepared 45 minute programme, in The Concerto Prize: The Finalist’s Recital, a public concert at St Columb’s Hall on 4 February 2023 at 7.30pm.
+- 3 applicants will be chosen by the jury to perform a 30 minute recital, from the same prepared 45 minute programme, in The Concerto Prize: The Finalists’ Recital, a public concert at St Columb’s Hall on 4 February 2024 at 7.30pm.
 Prize winners will be announced after the performance on 4 February 2023.

-- The St Columb’s Hall Concerto Award 2023 winner will return to the Hall on 9 June 2023 to play their concerto with Le Foyer des Artistes.
+- The St Columb’s Hall Concerto Award 2023 winner will return to the Hall on 9 June 2024 to play with Le Foyer des Artistes.

-All candidates should submit a video, performing a concerto of their choice* (with orchestra or piano accompaniment), together with their CV, proof of birthdate, a recent photo and a letter of recommendation from a respected professional.
+All candidates should submit a video recording of a 40 minute recital of their choice, from memory, together with their CV, proof of birthdate, a recent photo and a letter of recommendation from a respected professional.

 Open to all musicians of any nationality